flockRush/diyshortvideos.github.io/src/product.md

 </div>
   <div class="five wide column">
   <div class="ui h-bold"> Content Publishing</div>
-  <p class="p-em-166">Feature rich queues, approval workflows, automated scheduling, blog posting and social amplification.</p>
+  <p class="p-em-166">Feature rich queues, approval workflows, automated scheduling, content hub, media publication or blog posting with social amplification.</p>
   <p>
         With Flockrush you can publish large volumes of content across multiple platforms simultaneously, and leverage the full scope of social media through our social amplification technology.</p>
   <p>
   Unlimited tailored queues of content enable you to set up superior unique experiences and easily manage large pools of content to gain scale and performance with your content publishing.
         </p>
   <p>
-        Our highly customizable workflow processes and automated scheduling means content can flow efficiently from discovering to social publishing and blog posting but with full control.</p>
+        Our highly customizable workflow processes and automated scheduling means content can flow efficiently from discovering to social publishing and content hub, media publication or blog posting but with full control.</p>
 </div>
 </div>
 </div>